2009 Annual Report

 While we finally incorporated this year, there is still much work to be done before we are legally recognized as a 501(c)(3).
-The application for non-profit status will be completed in the upcoming year; to accompany that status, a full revision of our Articles of Incorporation, By-laws, and Membership Manual will also be completed.
+The application for non-profit status will be completed in the upcoming year; to accompany that status, a full revision of our Articles of Incorporation, Bylaws, and Membership Manual will also be completed.
 As we continue the shift into making our administration run more as a business, we will see both minor and drastic changes in various aspects of our community and in how we function in order to meet local and federal guidelines and laws.
 Once we are legally recognized as a 501(c)(3), we will begin applying for credit cards that offer airline miles as a reward, to cut down on business expenses associated with sending Executives to events where their presence is necessary.
 We will also continue firming the direction that our newly formed Departments are going, and we will begin expanding their projects once their current projects are functioning smoothly.

 Department of Administration

 The Department of Administration saw a lot of change in 2009.
 It was originally created to assist with the day-to-day business portion of the Tower.
-In 2008, some of the administration housed within the Department of Real Life Services transferred to the Department of Administration when it was disbanded, and those administrators left the Department in 2009 when the Department of Events & Conferences was created.
+In 2008, some of the administration housed within the Department of Real Life Services transferred to the Department of Administration when it was disbanded, and those administrators left the Department in 2009 when the Department of Events and Conferences was created.
 This year also saw a restructuring with Arisaema Draconis becoming the Chief Financial Officer and pulling the finances out of the Department and Ubahsur Kindellaer following in her footsteps as the new Director.

 Before the restructure, Tinnlin Fundon retired as Treasurer.
 The position has been subsumed into the duties of the Chief Financial Officer.
 Leora Oldessroth also retired as Legal Advisor, but she still assists when needed.
 Also prior to the restructure, Ubahsur Kindellaer was added as Human Resources Adviser.
-Under the new direction of Ubahsur, additional staff members were added: Kiana a'Jadein and Leilwyn al'Raen for their professional experience (American and International) with surveys, major reporting, Human Resources, and Administrative skills.
-Atreyu Silverstar is assisting with legal issues and to ensure successful application of federal exempt status, and Mashiara Al'Kama was brought in to assist with all projects and provide her professional analytical experience.
+Under the new direction of Ubahsur, additional staff members were added: Kiana A'Jadein and Leilwyn al'Raen for their professional experience (American and International) with surveys, major reporting, Human Resources, and Administrative skills.
+Xander Silverstar is assisting with legal issues and to ensure successful application of federal exempt status, and Mashiara Al'Kama was brought in to assist with all projects and provide her professional analytical experience.

 The Department's main goal for 2009 was to complete the incorporation process.
 This was successful effective September 2 thanks to the years of planning and execution of Arisaema, Leora, Eleyan, and especially Dralyn.
 TarValon.Net, Inc is incorporated in the state of Alabama.
 Copies of the Articles of Incorporation are available, but they will be updated to ensure compliance with the application for exemption status.
 Exemption status is in process and will be moved to 2010 goals.
 Other related items were banking solutions and obtaining a post office box for TarValon.Net, Inc business.